Basketball-Griner's pre-trial detention in Russia extended to July 2-TASS

 On Monday, the Phoenix Mercury met with the U.S. State Department, including the Office of the Special Presidential Envoy for Hostage Affairs (SPEHA).

-(Reporting by Amy Tennery in New York, additional reporting by David Ljunggren in Ottawa Editing by Toby Davis)
+(Reporting by Amy Tennery in New York, Daphne Psaledakis and Humeyra Pamuk; additional reporting by David Ljunggren in Ottawa Editing by Toby Davis)

 ((Amy.Tennery@thomsonreuters.com; 917-361-8594;))